Select Page

 • coordinate collections for genetic testing of Banksia marginata across its range.

 • support the completion of genetic testing of Banksia marginata (separately funded project) to inform sound restoration strategies.
+(This work is now complete and will be reported on at the 14th Australasian Plant Conservation Conference in October 2024 and in Australasian Plant Conservation in early 2025.

 • use genetic findings to establish recommendations and strategies for seed procurement for restoration and best mixes for SPAs.